Partnership for a New Generation of Vehicles: Objectives

 The main purposes of the program were to develop technologies to reduce the impact of cars and light trucks on the environment and to decrease the US dependency on imported petroleum.
-The program was to make working vehicles achievimg up to triple the contemporaryng fuel efficiency as and further minimizing emissions but without sacrificing affordability, performance, or safety.
+The program was to make working vehicles achieving up to triple the contemporaryng fuel efficiency as and further minimizing emissions but without sacrificing affordability, performance, or safety.
 The common term for the vehicles was "supercar" because of the technological advances.
 The goal of achieving the 80 mpgus target with a family-sized sedan included using new fuel sources, powerplants, aerodynamics, and lightweight materials.

-The program was established in 1993 to support the domestic US automakers (GM, Ford, and Chrysler) develop prototypes of a safe, clean, and affordable car the size of the Ford Taurus but tripling its fuel efficiency.
+The program was established in 1993 to support the domestic US automakers (GM, Ford, and Chrysler) to develop prototype automobiles which would be safe, clean, and affordable; the target was a car the size of the Ford Taurus with triple its fuel efficiency.

 Results

 The program "overcame many challenges and has forged a useful and productive partnership of industry and government participants" by "resulting in three concept cars that demonstrate the feasibility of a variety of new automotive technologies" with diesel-electric transmission.

 The three domestic automakers (GM, Ford, and Chrysler) developed fully-operational concept cars.
 They were full-sized five-passenger family cars and achieved at least 72 mpgus.

 General Motors developed the 80 mpg Precept, Ford designed the 72 mpg Prodigy, and Chrysler built the 72 mpg ESX-3.
-They featured aerodynamic lightweight aluminum or thermoplastic construction and were hybrid-powered by using 3- or 4-cylinder diesel engines and NiMH/lithium batteries.
+They featured aerodynamic lightweight aluminum or thermoplastic construction and used a hybrid vehicle drivetrain, pairing 3- or 4-cylinder diesel engines with electric motors drawing from NiMH or lithium ion batteries.

 Researchers for the PNGV identified a number of ways to reach 80 mpg, including reducing vehicle weight, increasing engine efficiency, combining gasoline engines and electric motors in hybrid vehicles, implementing regenerative braking, and switching to high-efficiency fuel cell powerplants.
 Specific new technology breakthroughs achieved under the program included the following: